 Installing pre-action fire sprinkler systems in buildings

 To install these systems, you need a network of pipes with a reliable supply of water to your setup.
 The whole setup can be complex as this system is demanding compared to others.
 The installation requires advanced sprinkler engineering expertise.
-New York Engineers have an extensive experience and expertise to design, install and maintain pre-action fire sprinkler systems.
+New York Engineers have extensive experience and the expertise to design, install and maintain pre-action fire sprinkler systems.

 Building codes reinforce the importance of having sprinkler systems in buildings as the best measures to manage possible fire emergencies.
 The installation of pre-action fire sprinklers in water-sensitive areas is rather mandatory than optional as other sprinkler systems are prone to accidental discharges.